-The audit committee is solely responsible for selecting our independent registered public accounting firm for the fiscal year ending December 31, 2015.
-Stockholder approval is not required to appoint CohnReznick LLP as our independent registered public accounting firm, however, the board of directors believes that submitting the appointment of CohnReznick LLP to the stockholders for ratification is good corporate governance.
-If the stockholders do not ratify this appointment, the audit committee will reconsider whether to retain CohnReznick LLP.
-If the selection of CohnReznick LLP is ratified, the audit committee, in its discretion, may direct the appointment of a different independent registered public accounting firm at any time it decides that such a change would be in the best interest of the Company and its stockholders.
-A representative of CohnReznick LLP is expected to be present at the Annual Meeting and will have an opportunity to make a statement if he or she desires to do so and to respond to appropriate questions.
+Our stockholders are being asked to ratify the appointment of KPMG LLP ("KPMG") as our independent registered public accounting firm for the fiscal year ending December 31, 2017.
+Stockholder approval is not required to appoint KPMG as our independent registered public accounting firm, however, the board of directors believes that submitting the appointment of KPMG to the stockholders for ratification is good corporate governance.
+If the stockholders do not ratify this appointment, the audit committee and the board of directors will reconsider whether to retain KPMG.
+If the appointment of KPMG is ratified, the audit committee or the board of directors, in its discretion, may direct the appointment of a different independent registered public accounting firm at any time it decides that such a change would be in the best interest of the Company and its stockholders.
+A representative of KPMG is expected to be present at the Annual Meeting and will have an opportunity to make a statement if he or she desires to do so and to respond to appropriate questions.